 Freelance science writing and consultancy

-- Freelance author for Discover Magazine, EarthTouch and The Conversation (2014-present, with work covered by io9, Livescience, PopSci, phys.org, ArsTechnica, and Buzzfeed.
+- Freelance author for Discover Magazine, EarthTouch and The Conversation (2014 – present, with work covered by io9, Livescience, PopSci, phys.org, ArsTechnica, Washington Post, and Buzzfeed

 Authored ‘popular media’ articles

 - On the ‘para-academic’ industry, co-authored with Charlotte Wien.
 Weekend-Avisen.
 In Danish.

 - ‘Transformative’ open access publishing deals are only entrenching commercial power – Times Higher Education.

 - Why we shouldn’t take peer review as the ‘gold standard’ – Washington Post.